Sylvester Stallone files for divorce after 25 years of marriage

 The news has caused a stir among the followers of the interpreter of Rocky Balboa, however, many assured that the separation was already coming, because a few days ago the actor was captured while walking through the streets of Palm Beach and what caught the attention is that where a tattoo of Flavin’s face used to be, there is now an engraving of one of his dogs.

-When asked why he had decided to remove the portrait of his wife, the representative of Sly, as he is affectionately called, assured the British newspaper, Daily Mail, that he would have tried to retouch the drawing, but “the results were unsatisfactory and, unfortunately, irreparable”.
+When asked why he had decided to remove his wife’s portrait, Sly’s representative, as he is affectionately called, assured the British newspaper, Daily Mail, that he would have tried to retouch the drawing, but “the results were unsatisfactory and, unfortunately, irreparable”.

-The couple married in 1997 and last May they celebrated their silver wedding anniversary, both even dedicated emotional messages to each other on social networks in which they professed eternal love: “There are not enough words to describe what this woman has meant to me! my life and I only wish it could be another 25 (years)!” he wrote; as she responded, “”Our marriage keeps getting better every year!
+The couple married in 1997 and last May they celebrated their silver wedding anniversary, both even dedicated emotional messages to each other on social networks in which they professed eternal love: “There are not enough words to describe what this woman has meant in my life and I only wish it could be another 25 (years)!” he wrote; as she responded, “Our marriage keeps getting better every year!
 I want to spend the rest of our lives together!”

-Read also: Alejandro Fernández debuts a look and on social networks they call him “lady”